openswoole/ext-openswoole/README.md

 > PR are welcome if your framework is using openswoole

  - [**Laravel Octane**](https://laravel.com/docs/8.x/octane) Laravel Octane supercharges your application's performance by serving your application using high-powered application servers.
- - [**PHP Runtime**](https://github.com/php-runtime) make it easy to run any kind of PHP Application (Symfony, Laravel, PSR7, Native) with all kind of Runtimes like OpenSwoole, Bref, Google Cloud Functions, Roadrunner and React PHP with minimal configuration.
+ - [**PHP Runtime**](https://github.com/php-runtime) make it easy to run any kind of PHP Application (Symfony, Laravel, PSR7, Native) with all kinds of Runtimes like OpenSwoole, Bref, Google Cloud Functions, Roadrunner and React PHP with minimal configuration.
  - [**Mezzio Swoole**](https://docs.mezzio.dev/mezzio-swoole/) allows you to run Mezzio and [PSR-15](https://www.php-fig.org/psr/psr-15/) applications on Open Swoole.

 ## License